 Any healthcare provider who can be reimbursed independently for services can be paid for a palliative care assessment.
 Assessments and reassessments for palliative care services do not require a prior authorization and assessment results can serve as justification for provider prior authorization.
+The assessing provider shall use the eligibility screening tool in Appendix E to document medical necessity for palliative care services.
 The assessing provider does not need to be a palliative care services provider.

 Health plans shall provide a clear pathway for referrals to community palliative care services when a palliative care assessment has been completed and palliative care needs that meet the qualifying criteria are identified.